mslusarz/csv-nix-tools/doc/csv-pstree.1.md

 # DESCRIPTION #

-List processes in hierachical manner.
+List processes in hierarchical manner.

--s, \--show
+-f *PID*
+:   print only process *PID* and its descendants

+-s
 :   print output in table format

--S, \--show-full
+-S
 :   print output in table format with pager

 # EXAMPLES #

-`csv-pstree`

 `csv-pstree -s`

+`csv-pstree -f 2 -s`

+`csv-pstree -f 1 | csv-exec kill %pid`

 # SEE ALSO #